risingwavelabs/risingwave-operator/README.md

 ```

 2. Create a `bucket` in the AWS Console.
-3. Cse the bucket by setting the following fields:
+3. Use the bucket by setting the following fields:
 ```yamlex
 objectStorage:
   s3: